pt-informatics/QWebApi/README.md

 ## Implementation
 There is a minimal example project in the 'examples' folder which covers the following:

-1. Add `include (/path/to/qwebapi/src/qwebapi.pri)` to you .pro file
+1. Add `include (/path/to/qwebapi/src/qwebapi.pri)` to your .pro file
 2. Ensure the class you wish to expose extends `Q_OBJECT` and uses `Q_PROPERTY` to decorate the desired properties.
 For example:

 **testclass.h**